whatisnuclear/website/thorium-myths.md

 ---
 layout: default
 title: Thorium myths
-description: As much as we love Thorium, there are way too many myths and misconceptions about it going on.
+description: As much as we love Thorium, there are way too many myths about it going around.
 We set them straight here.
 author: nick
 image: /img/Thor.jpg
 date: 2014-03-13